cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 rsabssa_sign_blind(pkS, msg)

 Parameters:
-- k, the length in bytes of the RSA modulus n
+- kLen, the length in bytes of the RSA modulus n
-- k_bits, the length in bits of the RSA modulus n
+- kBits, the length in bits of the RSA modulus n

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, an octet string
-- H, the hash function used to hash the message
+- HF, the hash function used to hash the message
 - MGF, the mask generation function

 Outputs:
-- blinded_message, an octet string of length k
+- blinded_message, an octet string of length kLen
-- inv, an octet string of length k
+- inv, an octet string of length kLen

 Errors:
 - "message too long": Raised when the input message is too long.
 - "encoding error": Raised when the input message fails encoding.
-- "unexpected input size": Raised when a byte string input doesn't have the expected length.
+- "invalid blind": Raised when the inverse of r cannot be found.

 Steps:
-1. encoded_message = EMSA-PSS-ENCODE(msg, k_bits - 1) with MGF and hash function as defined in the parameters
+1. encoded_message = EMSA-PSS-ENCODE(msg, kBits - 1) with MGF and HF as defined in the parameters
-2. If EMSA-PSS-ENCODE outputs an error, output the error and stop
+2. If EMSA-PSS-ENCODE raises an error, raise the error and stop
 3. m = OS2IP(encoded_message)
 4. r = random_integer(0, n - 1)
 5. x = RSAVP1(pkS, r)
 6. z = m * x mod n
 7. r_inv = inverse_mod(r, n)
-8. If finding the inverse fails, output an "invalid blind" error and stop
+8. If finding the inverse fails, raise an "invalid blind" error and stop
-9. blinded_message = I2OSP(z, k)
+9. blinded_message = I2OSP(z, kLen)
-10. inv = I2OSP(r_inv, k)
+10. inv = I2OSP(r_inv, kLen)
 11. output blinded_message, inv
 ~~~